 SPLIT_TRANSPORT = custom must be used for these.
 It will prevent the standard split keyboard communication code (which is AVR-specific) from being included, allowing a custom implementation to be used.

 Lets you replace the default matrix scanning routine with your own code.
-You will need to provide your own implementations of matrix_init() and matrix_scan().
+For further details, see the Custom Matrix page.

 Lets you replace the default key debouncing routine with an alternative one.
 If